Pattern formation in a coupled driven diffusive system: Discussion and conclusion

 \section{Discussion and conclusion}

-In this work, we investigated a model of a driven binary mixture (dubbed the ``FLM'') which effectively captures the behavior of the driven Widom-Rowlinson lattice gas (DWRLG) in both the low- and high-density phases, but includes an additional intermediate regime with irregular stripes.
-In the high-density, ordered phase, earlier studies \cite{DWRLG1, DWRLG2} report standard coarsening dynamics in the absence of a drive, while the addition of a drive leads to the emergence of regular stripes oriented perpendicular to the drive direction.
+We investigate a model of a driven binary mixture (dubbed the ``FLM'') which effectively captures the behavior of the driven Widom-Rowlinson lattice gas in both the low- and high-density phases, but includes an additional intermediate regime with irregular stripes.
+In the high-density, ordered phase, earlier studies \cite{DWRLG1, DWRLG2} report standard coarsening dynamics in the absence of a drive, while the drive leads to the emergence of regular stripes oriented perpendicular to the drive.
 In Sec.~\ref{sec:Model}, we briefly characterized the FLM and observed striking similarities with the DWRLG phenomenology, suggesting that both models may belong to the same universality class within a properly chosen parameter space.
 Notably, we observe that perpendicular stripes emerge even when the system is initialized with parallel stripes \cite{thesisgui}, indicating a robust stripe-selection mechanism.
 This reorientation appears to proceed via an instability that is reminiscent of the Mullins-Sekerka instability of the interfaces \cite{thesisgui}.

 Above the critical density, roughly estimated as $\rho_c \simeq 0.39$ for $\delta=0$ and $\rho_{\ell} = 0.40$ for $\delta=1$, we identify two additional transition densities in the FLM: (i) For $\delta > 0$, the density $\rho_u$ ($\simeq0.65$, for $\delta = 1$) marks a transition from short-range ordered (irregular) stripes to long-range ordered (regular) stripes [see, e.g., Figs.~\ref{fig:phase-diagram}(a,d)-~\ref{fig:S_(qx,qy)}(b,c)].
-The irregular stripe region, $\rho_{\ell}< \rho < \rho_u$, is characterized by pronounced long-wavelength instabilities, which serve as a mechanism to reduce the number of stripes in the system. (ii) For $\delta \geq 0$, $\rho_g\simeq0.90$; marks the onset of a frozen regime for uniform initial conditions [Figs.~\ref{fig:phase-diagram}(a,b)], where coarsening arrests and glassy configurations appear.
+The irregular stripe region, $\rho_{\ell}< \rho < \rho_u$, is characterized by pronounced long-wavelength instabilities, which serve as a mechanism to reduce the number of stripes. (ii) For $\delta \geq 0$, $\rho_g\simeq0.90$; marks the onset of a frozen regime for uniform initial conditions [Figs.~\ref{fig:phase-diagram}(a,b)], where coarsening arrests and glassy configurations appear.
 In Sec.~\ref{sec:Model} we offer a number of ways to characterize these two regimes.